Advanced Content Authoring and Reporting - Requesting a report or exporting Storyline data from Learning Locker and working with the data in Excel

 - Turn on the filters by clicking Data tab and then on the Filter.

-- Filter the object ID column with the Activity ID which can be found by Editing the xAPI Content post in the pilot WordPress instance.
+- Filter the object ID column with the Activity ID which can be found by Editing the xAPI Content post in the content authoring WordPress instance.

-This is where the Activity ID can be found in the xAPI content post in the pilot WordPress instance (click for a larger image):
+This is where the Activity ID can be found in the xAPI content post in the content authoring WordPress instance (click for a larger image):

 - Set up your Filter to Text Filter > Contains “Activity ID”: